Trump Is Getting Away With These Dangerous Actions Right Under Our Noses

 WASHINGTON, DC – JULY 8: The Robert C. Weaver Federal Building, the current headquarters of the U.S. Department of Housing and Urban Development is seen on July 8, 2025 in Washington, DC.
 HUD and its 2,700 employees, is relocating from its downtown Washington headquarters, where it has been located since its dedication in 1968, to the former National Science Foundation offices in Alexandria, Virginia.
 (Photo by Kent Nishimura/Getty Images)

-For nearly 60 years, the U.S. Department of Housing and Urban Development (Hud) used the 1968 Fair Housing Act to bring lawsuits against discriminatory realtors, lenders and landlords.
-But now, the president has quietly ordered the rolling back of the practice, citing anti-discrimination cases are “not a priority,” whistleblowers told the New York Times.
+For nearly 60 years, the U.S. Department of Housing and Urban Development (HUD) used the 1968 Fair Housing Act to bring lawsuits against discriminatory realtors, lenders and landlords.
+Now, the president is ordering a rollback of the practice, citing that anti-discrimination cases are “not a priority,” whistleblowers told the New York Times.

-The move is causing major tension in the department– hence why anonymous whistleblowers are speaking out against it.
+The move is causing major tension in the department, which is why anonymous whistleblowers are speaking out against it.
 In truth, the rollback is yet another example of Trump trying to reverse precedents set during the civil rights era.

 Press Banned from White House